Czxck001/Style-Note/02-Clarity.md

  - By March of 1945, the Axis nations had been essentially defeated; all that remains was a final, but bloody, climax.
 The borders of Germany had been breached, and both Germany and Japan were being bombed around the clock.
 Neither country, though, had been so devastated that it could not resist.
  - By March of 1945, the Alies had essentially defeated the Axis nations; all that remained was a final, but bloody, climax.
 American, Franch and British forces had breached the borders of Germany and were bombing both Germany and Japan around the clock.
 But they had not so thoroughtly devastated either country as to destroy its ability to resist.

-## Metadiscourse: Trading off between First-Person Subjective and Dangling Modifiers
+## Metadiscourse

-- Metadiscourse: writing about writing
+- Metadiscourse: **writing about writing**
  - in writing about some subject matter, we incidentally refer to the act and to the context of writing about it.
  - We will explain; we shall show; in conclusion; ...
 - When write in the passive, the writer may unselfconsciously dangled his modifier.
  - To determine if ..., I added ...
 (First-person subject)
  - To determine if ..., ... was added.
 (Dangling)

+Trade off between First-Person Subjective and Dangling Modifiers

 ## Summing Up